 We follow the North Yorkshire Agreed Syllabus for Religious Education which focuses on teachings from and teaching about a range of religions and world views.

 RE is taught either as part of a class topic or weekly as a discrete subject focused on a Big Question.
-Where RE is taught within a topic, teaching may be blocked (i.e. during an enriched 'Sanctuary Week' where learning is focused on the Easter story) or ‘Arts and Other Faiths’ week which promotes diversity.
+Where RE is taught within a topic, teaching may be blocked (i.e. during an enriched 'Sanctuary Week' where learning is focused on the Easter story) or themed weeks which promote diversity by exposing children to other religions not covered in their Class.

 Pupils learn about Christianity in each Key Stage alongside the other principle religions and non-religious world views represented in the UK today.
 Our learning is based around 3 strands: